The Ultimate Guide To Selling Your Home

 • Help with negotiations, terms, and provide support if unusual situations arise, such as problems during the inspection or with the buyer's financing, etc.

-7. Do Listen to Buyers and Agent Feedback
+7. Listen to Buyers and Agent Feedback

 Just like most parents think their children are the smartest or cutest, most homeowners think their home is perfect.
 Often, even the rare sellers who admit the flaws of their home will still believe that their home stacks up well to comparable properties - even when it doesn't.
 In contrast, buyers are much more objective.
 Don't get offended if they don't like your choice of flashy granite that was cool in 1998 of the glass tile backsplash that matches absolutely nothing else in the kitchen.

-8. Don't Ignore The Comparable Homes
+8. Don’t Ignore The Comparable Sales

 Data doesn't lie.